Jecyn/Jecyn/README.md

 - 👋 Hi, I’m @Jecyn
 - 👀 I’m interested in Web design, Gaming, and Music
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and Java
 - 💞️ I’m looking to collaborate on literally anything

 <!---